persts/DotDotGoose/doc/source/main.rst

 Exporting Count Data
 ====================
 Clicking the [Export] button will open a file dialog where you will select an existing or define a new CSV file to hold the exported data.
+Selecting an exiting file will overwrite any data already in that file.

 There are three export options.